Opinion by David Stone

 My first direct experience with news reporting happened way back in 1968.
-A vehement anti-war activist, uninvited, I visited my favorite hometown columnist.
+An anti-war activist, I visited my favorite hometown columnist.
 Tom Cawley wrote for the Binghamton Press.

 Protesting the bloody conflict in Southeast Asia wasn’t popular in my conservative Upstate hometown, but I hoped he’d listen.
 Cawley turned my story into a three parter.
 (I was only Part One.)

 Later, after I became an organizer, I got more coverage.
 A reporter drove me to a rally, so he could pick my brain on the way.
 And he got the story right, quotes and all, although he maneuvered through traffic as we talked.